 There is a different Interface Wiring Map for each interface and each firmware that is installed.
-The variations in firmware include connection types (Serial [USB], Ethernet Network, Wi-Fi Network, or Yun Network), and whether it is capable of interfacing with RTD boards (for use with RTD sensors).
+The variations in firmware include connection types (Serial [USB], Ethernet Network, Wi-Fi Network), and whether it is capable of interfacing with RTD boards (for use with RTD sensors).

 Once the appropriate interface/firmware combination is selected, the interface should be wired according to that column.
 Each interface pin will show the letter codes which reflect the types of devices that can be wired to it.
-See the Interface Wiring Maps section of the website for current Interface Wiring Maps.
+See the Interface Wiring Maps for current Interface Wiring Maps.